Bachelor's degree program in Information Systems

 Digital entrepreneurs are generalists who combine methods from information systems and computer science with specialist knowledge from economics in order to develop and successfully market innovative digital products and services.
 This can be the case both for their own startup and on behalf of customers.
 Digital entrepreneurs develop their own start-ups based on practical problems (problem pull) or technological innovations (technology push).
 Digital entrepreneurs identify market opportunities for new digital solutions and business models, develop business plans, secure financing and lead teams to succeed with innovative products and services.
 To lead their company to sustainable success, they must manage risks, build strategic partnerships, further develop service portfolios and successfully scale companies, among other things.

-After successfully completing your Bachelor's degree, you have the opportunity to obtain a Master's degree from our department.
-The Master's degree offers you the opportunity to specialize further in information systems and at the same time expand your opportunities on the job market.
+After successfully completing your Bachelor's degree, the Master's degree course in Information Systems of the faculties of Computer Science and Business and Economics offers you the opportunity to specialize further in Information Systems and at the same time expand your opportunities on the job market.